 - Staff record an administration whenever they actually give it.

-- No end date — medication is ongoing until manually stopped.
+- No end date — medication is ongoing until you end or remove it.

-- Specific end date — medication automatically stops appearing after that date.
+- End date set — medication automatically stops appearing after that date.
 Useful for short courses (antibiotics, post-op pain meds).

-- Future start date — medication appears in the schedule starting on that date.
-Useful for medications that are ordered now but begin later.
+- Future start date — medication appears starting on that date.
+Useful for medications ordered now but beginning later.

 Editing the schedule